commitd/components/README.md

 npm install --force
 ```

-The main build is performed using tsdx:
+The main build is performed using esbuild:

 ```bash
 npm run build